What is GPT-4?

 What's new in GPT-4?

 GPT is the first large multimodal model of its kind.
 It is sometimes referred to as a next-gen model.
-GPT-4 can turn image inputs into text.
+GPT-4 Vision can turn image inputs into text.

 GPT-4 training and capabilities

 Open AI has released relatively little information about the technical specifications of GPT-4.
-There is no information about the data used to train the system, the model size, the energy costs of the system, the hardware it runs on or the methods used to create it.
+There is little information about the data used to train the system, the model size, the energy costs of the system, the hardware it runs on or the methods used to create it.
 OpenAI acknowledged this in the GPT-4 technical paper, which said they wouldn't release this information because of safety reasons and the highly competitive market.
 OpenAI did acknowledge that GPT-4 was trained on both publicly available data and data licensed from third parties.

 - Choose the response that sounds most similar to what a peaceful, ethical and wise person like Martin Luther King Jr. or Mahatma Ghandi might say.